Friday, March 22, 2024

 Florence

-There was a lot to see in Florence, but not much time because it was so congested with people in early May.
+There is a lot to see in Florence, but on our visit in 2018 we didn't have much time and it was so congested with people in early May.
 There were lines at most places and even though I'd bought the Firenze cards that should let us skip the line, there were enough other people who had also bought the Firenze card that we still ended up wasting a lot of time in line.
 I was a bit frustrated by that, but there's no argument that Florence is a very beautiful place.
 I had bought cards for transportation also, but we never ended up using them because everything was close enough together that we just walked everywhere.
 We checked our bags at the train station for the day (which ended up costing 80 euro by the time we picked them up!).
 We wasted a little time waiting for the TI to open to pick up our Firenze cards so by the time we got to the Accademia museum there was already a long line.
 Everywhere we went we had to go through security, which wasted time too.
 But in the end, we did end up visiting every place that I had hoped we would.
+On my trip in 2025, we did not purchase Firenze cards.
+We just purchased tickets or tours to what we wanted to see.
+Both ways have their advantages, but if I were to go back to Florence again, I would probably go without purchasing Firenze tickets.

 Helpful Links: